kube-logging/kube-logging.github.io/content/docs/install/_index.md

 ## Prerequisites

-- Logging operator requires Kubernetes v1.14.x or later.
+- Logging operator requires Kubernetes v1.22.x or later.
-- For the [Helm-based installation](#helm) you need Helm v3.2.1 or later.
+- For the [Helm-based installation](#helm) you need Helm v3.8.1 or later.

+> With the 4.3.0 release, the chart is now distributed through an OCI registry. <br>
+  For instructions on how to interact with OCI registries, please take a look at [Use OCI-based registries](https://helm.sh/docs/topics/registries/).

 ## Deploy Logging operator with Helm {#helm}